velara3/WebApp/README.md

 	]
 }
 ```
+---
 CSS:
 There are a few CSS classes that this workflow relies on.
 They are added by default.
-You can exclude them by setting the startup options.
+You can exclude them by setting the startup option `addStyles` to `false`.

 ```CSS
 .display {